logicalmechanism/distributed_representation/README.md

 ## Stake Contract

 Inside the `stake` folder are all the scripts for registering, delegating, and withdrawing from the stake contract.
-The stake contract can only be delegated to the pool id and be rewarded to the reward address inside the dao data.
+The stake contract can only be delegated to the pool id and be rewarded to the vault contract.
+The stake contract takes in a random hex string so many different stake contracts can be compiled if required.

 Use the `starter` wallet and register the stake contract.